th3o6a1d/toxicology/README.md

 LIMIT 5;
 ```

+After receiving the results of the query, the Flask server assembles a nested JSON object.
+Currently, it groups the top results by product name and returns any ingredients or first aid information associated with that product, which results in good coverage of all possible ingredients and first aid info for a given product, but with occasional duplication.

 ## 6. Creating an Emergency Text Message System with Twilio
+Oh no!
+The dog just drank bleach:

-`In case of emergency, text the the name of product to: (479) 431-2442`
+`In case of emergency, text the name of product to: (479) 431-2442`

 ![](https://raw.githubusercontent.com/th3o6a1d/toxicology/master/text.png)